brzezinskimarcin/functional-programming-workshops/presentation/pages/01-motivation.md

 1. something new or recent
 2. a different language
-3. solution for all our problems
-4. very complex or difficult
+3. very complex or difficult
-5. accessible only for people with good understanding of math
-6. only applicable for math-related problems
+4. accessible only for people with good understanding of math or only applicable for math-related problems
-7. incompatible with other paradigms, like imperative or object oriented programming
+5. incompatible with other paradigms, like imperative or object oriented programming

 </v-clicks>

 <!--
 1. FP has been around for the entire history of programming.
 In fact, the first functional language (LISP) is older than C and the same age as Fortran.
 2. FP is not a different language, it's a paradigm.
 You can apply it on almost all commonly used programming languages.
-3. FP is not perfect solution for every problem.
-4. It's just very different to what we are used to and might be esoteric at the beginning.
+3. It's just very different to what we are used to and might be esoteric at the beginning.
 You'll feel like you're learning to program all over again.
-5. You don't have to understand the math behind it in order to successfully use it.
+4. You don't have to understand the math behind it in order to successfully use it.
 Sure, functional languages are designed on a mathematical foundation.
-But close relationship to math gives you the confidence that your programs work correctly and allow you to use laws in your practical applications, that had already been proven in math world
-6. It is as strong as any other paradigm in terms of "expressiveness", it can be used for anything, for example there is "Elm", language for programming GUIs in web applications.
+But close relationship to math gives you the confidence that your programs work correctly and allow you to use laws in your practical applications, that had already been proven in math world.
+Also it is as strong as any other paradigm in terms of "expressiveness", it can be used for anything, for example there is "Elm", language for programming GUIs in web applications.
-8. You can easily introduce functional programming concepts to not-purely-functional languages.
+5. You can easily introduce functional programming concepts to not-purely-functional languages.
 In fact, all mainstream languages, have some functional patterns built-in into the language.
 I don't expect you to start writing purely functional programs, but I would love to encourage you to use some of the concepts in your day to day work.
 -->

 ---